Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders

-In this study, we identify the allowance of negative weights in a neural network of simple spike-response neurons as the reason for the discontinuity in their parameterization.
+In this study, we identify the fact that the weights in neural networks of simple spike-response neurons are allowed to be negative or arbitrarily close to zero as a reason why the parameterization of such SNNs through their weights is not continuous.
 This includes a larger family of spike models, such as the simple SRMs and variations of the current-based LIF models.
 We propose a solution to this shortcoming via a modified type of SNNs called affine SNNs, where the spiking neurons have exclusively positive weights, and show that it possesses remarkable approximation properties.

 For mathematical tractability and to shift the focus of our analysis to the temporal aspect of SNNs, the simple SRM has been used.
 This model is, at the time of this study, not found in neuromorphic platforms \cite{frenkel2023bottom}, which at first glance limits the adaptability of our results to real-world applications.
-However, it is the limit case of the current-based LIF neuron model for large time constants and negligible leak, thus connecting to one of the currently most used spiking neuron models - both in simulations and neuromorphic implementations.
+However, it is the limit case of the current-based LIF neuron model for large time constants and negligible leak, thus connecting to one of the currently most used spiking neuron models, both in simulations and neuromorphic implementations.
 This directly provides a neuromorphic implementation by modeling the neuron using a capacitance with a very large time constant, which features the required linear charging profile in the interval between the initial potential and the threshold potential.
 To ensure that spike times remain within a given experimental time window, appropriate regularization terms can be added during training.
 Thus, we are confident that our model can be reproduced in neuromorphic devices, either by approximating the used SRM through IF neurons, or by designing explicit circuits.